Houston Public Library: Julia Ideson Library

 The library board selected a lot once occupied by Thomas M. Bagby, a co-founder of the 1848 Houston Lyceum.
 They commissioned Cram and Ferguson as design architects, in consultation with William Ward Watkin and Louis A. Glover.
 The building was completed in two years and at a cost of $500,000.
 The Spanish Renaissance design draws from regional history, and includes carvings of explorers and missionaries of Texas.
 The second floor hall lay under a rotunda, fronted by an interior oaken gate with carved columns and entablatures.
 The new building opened with a collection of more than thirty thousand volumes.
 The building constructed as Houston's Central Library in 1926 was later named the Julia Ideson Building in her honor.

 Carnegie Colored Library

 The board for the Houston Carnegie Library had planned for universal access to the facilities.
-However, those working at the library turned away African-Americans educators who visited in 1907, while ostensibly referring the matter to the trustees.
-A group of African-American educators led by Ernest O. Smith lobbied local white leaders and the Carnegie Foundation for a library to serve the black community.
-The Colored Carnegie Library of Houston opened in 1913 with an African American board of trustees and management.
+The Colored Carnegie Library of Houston opened in April 1913, with an African American board of trustees and management.
 It was transferred to the management as a branch library of Houston Public Library in 1921.

 On July 31, 1961, the Carnegie Colored Library closed.
 The library facility required extensive repairs and it was in the path of the Clay Avenue extension project.
 The branch, auctioned in February 1962 and shortly afterward demolished except for the cornerstone, was replaced by the W. L. D. Johnson Library in Sunnyside, dedicated on June 16, 1964.